gonzolgarcia/svpluscnv/README.md

+# `svncvplus` R toolkit for the downstream analyses of structural variant datasets

 `svncvplus` is an R package designed for downstream analyses of DNA copy number variations (CNV) and other structural variants (SV).`svcnvplus` is a toolkit for the integration of SV datasets, visualization and characterization of complex somatic SVs.\n

 CNV data can be derived from genotyping and CGH arrays, as well as next generation sequencing; different segmentation algorithms are used to obtain dosage variations (duplications and deletions) across the genome.
 Alternatively SV calls can be inferred from discordantly aligned reads from whole genome sequencing (WGS) using different algorithms (e.g [manta](https://github.com/Illumina/manta), [lumpy](https://github.com/arq5x/lumpy-sv), etc).\n